serpent-os/serpentos.com/content/blog/lets-do-this.md

 everyone who has been supporting the project, it means the absolute world to me.
 We're now in a position of community building and developer enabling, a position we've fought the last 2 years to get to.
 Thanks to you all, we're hitting the launch button and going hypersonic.

+You can leave feedback on this blog post over [on the forums](https://forums.serpentos.com/d/7-lets-do-this)